Quantity labeling: Accuracy and transparency

 In addition to the principle of net weight, products sold in bulk must satisfy the following requirements regarding the declaration of quantity:

 • Precision.
-Goods weighed by the consumer or weighed in front of them must be weighed using verified instruments.
+Goods weighed by the consumer or weighed by the merchant in front of them must be weighed using verified instruments.

 • Sales by unit.
 Some goods can be sold by unit, such as bakery and cake products of a weight less than or equal to 150 g, some sausages or fruit such as exotic fruit or citrus fruit, herbs, and vegetables like cucumber, garlic or kohlrabi.